-Another Broken Link in the Supply Chain (or, Get Used to Waiting for Everything, You’ll Be Doing It from Now On)
+Another Broken Link in the Supply Chain (Or, Get Used to Waiting for Everything, You’ll Be Doing It from Now On)

 At the beginning of the pandemic, panic-buying cleared out a lot of stores.
 I’ll never forget walking into the grocery store and seeing the produce department stripped clean, not a leaf, stem, or seed in sight.
 That was not a good feeling, and it clued me in that COVID-19 was not going to be a Hands Across America kind of thing but more like Thunderdome.